SamiaKhan-11/AspireSync/README.md

 #Welcome to AspireSync
-This is a website that synchronizes your aspirations with your dream and goals
+Line 1 This is a website that synchronizes your aspirations with your dream and goals.